-Pursuant to IAS 1 - Presentation of financial statements, the Group presents the consolidated balance sheet distinguishing between current and non-current assets and between current and non-current liabilities.
+Pursuant to IAS 1 - Presentation of financial statements, the Group presents the consolidated balance sheet distinguishing between current and non-current liabilities.

 The Group's operating assets, cash and cash equivalents and operating financial assets are all stated as current assets.
 Deferred tax assets and the other assets are stated as non-current assets.